 Matt says there’s monsters in the swamp.
 Kenny says there aren’t.
 If Matt brings back a monster, he wins the bet.
 And no crazy lizards or big ‘ol bullfrogs.
 It’s got to be a monster.
-But when Matt enters the swamp, he discovers its mysteries go far beyond the whispered rumors.
-Now his catcher’s mitt isn’t the only thing he risks losing.
+But when Matt enters the swamp, he discovers the mysteries go far beyond the whispered rumors.
+And now he needs to win much more than the bet.

 “This story is perfect for 7-12 year olds.
 Mystery.
 Adventure.
 And as an educator, I really appreciate the free lesson plans and activity pages that go along with it.” –Janelle, teacher